 When lenders calculate your DTI, they will occasionally break out their measurements by the front-end or the back-end.
 A front-end debt-to-income ratio is calculated using only your housing expenses like your mortgage or rent payments.
 For homeowners, your property taxes and homeowners insurance will also be factored in.
 The other break out is known as a back-end debt-to-income ratio, which includes credit card payments, child support and any other loan payments.
 While each of these is important to the overall debt-to-income ratio, financial professionals believe back-end debt-to-income ratio is more important when applying for a major loan, like a mortgage.

-What Does a Good Debt-to-Income Ratio?
+What is a Good Debt-to-Income Ratio?

 The ideal debt-to-income ratio is anything at or below 35%.
 A percentage in this range is considered good by most lenders, since you’re more likely to make your regularly scheduled loan payment each month.
 There are three primary debt-to-income ratios benchmarks you need to be aware of: